firatkaraca/notebook/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any questions or suggestions, please reach out via [your email or GitHub profile link].
+For any questions or suggestions, please reach out via https://github.com/firatkaraca.